-5. What to include in a report
+4. What to include in a report

-Provide as much information as possible in the report, such as the names of people involved, witnesses, where the events occurred, when they occurred, and what behaviour and/or words led to the complaint.
-Attach any supporting documents such as emails, handwritten notes, or photographs.
+Provide as much information as possible in the report, such as the names of people involved, witnesses, where the event(s) occurred, when they occurred, and any other factors that may have contributed.
+Describe the behaviour and/or words that led to the complaint.
+Focus on actions and/or words rather than on intention, speculation, or opinion.
+Attach any supporting documents such as emails, handwritten notes, screen captures or photographs.
 Physical evidence, such as vandalized personal belongings, can also be submitted.

-6. Annual review
+5. Annual review

-These procedures will be reviewed annually and as needed and may be amended as needed.
-All workers will be provided with updates accordingly.
+This policy will be reviewed on a regular basis, or as needed, and may be amended as required.
+All employees will be provided with updates accordingly.